-Around 98% of land in the Northern Territory is either Aboriginal freehold under the Land Rights Act, leasehold under the Pastoral Land Act 1992 (NT), or held under other forms of tenure that exists concurrently with native title, such as vacant Crown land.
+Around 98% of land in the NT is either Aboriginal freehold under the Land Rights Act, leasehold under the Pastoral Land Act 1992 (NT) (Pastoral Land Act), or held under other forms of tenure that exist concurrently with native title, such as vacant Crown land.

-As shown in Figure 11.1, all of the known prospective onshore shale gas areas, including the Beetaloo Sub-basin, are on areas that are either Aboriginal land under the Land Rights Act, or where native title exists (Indigenous land).
+As shown in Figure 11.1, all of the known prospective onshore shale gas areas, including the Beetaloo Sub-basin, are on areas that are either Aboriginal land under the Land Rights Act or where native title exists (Indigenous land).
 The effect of this is significant for any onshore shale gas industry and for Aboriginal people.
-Each time a gas company makes an application to the Government for the grant of a petroleum interest under the Petroleum Act, the statutory processes set out in the Land Rights Act and the Native Title Act 1993 (NT) (Native Title Act) must be complied with first.
+Each time a gas company makes an application to the Government for the grant of a petroleum interest under the Petroleum Act, which includes an exploration permit, the statutory processes set out in the Land Rights Act and the Native Title Act 1993 (Cth) (Native Title Act) must first be complied with.
 The Land Rights Act and the Native Title Act provide a legal framework whereby traditional Aboriginal owners and native title holders are informed about, and consulted in respect of, development on their land.